wavemaker/docs/learn/hybrid-mobile/first-mobile-app.md

 ---
-title: "First Mobile App"
+title: "Build your First Mobile App"
-id: ""
+id: "first-mobile-app"
+sidebar_label: "First Mobile App"
 ---
 ---

 Learn how to develop a simple hybrid mobile app in WaveMaker Studio.
-This app uses basic device widgets to create a contact card and save it the local device.
+This app uses device-specific widgets like camera and contacts.
+In this app, click pictures, view it and save them to the phone gallery, and view your contacts.

 ## Widgets used in this app